saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/biometric_login/README.md

 - iPhone 8 Plus Simulator => has Touch ID
 - iPhone 12 Simulator => has Face ID
 > NOTE: Make sure you are in the folder `appium-examples` when you execute this command

+## Special Thanks
+Huge thanks to Wim Selles.
+He developed and maintained the [Sauce Labs demo-js repository] (https://github.com/saucelabs-training/demo-js).
+The examples in the repository were inspired by the js repo